Kotlin/kotlinx.coroutines/README.md

 > Note that these libraries are experimental and are subject to change.

 The libraries are available via [JCenter](https://bintray.com/bintray/jcenter).
-These libraries require kotlin compiler version to be at least `1.1.0` and require kotlin runtime of the same version as a dependency.
+These libraries require kotlin compiler version `1.1.x` and require kotlin runtime of the same version as a dependency.

 ### Maven